PavanRangani/docs/docs/prd/chat/chat.md

   - For each Chat message, Shows Date & time of the Chat posted
     - For Edited Chat, shows Date & Time when Chat is Edited.
     - For Deleted Chat, Shows Date and Time when Chat is Deleted
-  - Date an Time is shown in current browser's timezone
+  - Date an Time is shown in user's browser's timezone
-  - For Today's time, shows relative values
+  - For Today's date, shows relative values
     - When time is within one minute, shows `Recently`
     - When time is within an hour, shows `n minutes ago`
     - When time is within 24 hours, shows `n hours ago`
   - For Other than today's date, it shows Date in format of `23 Dec, 1970`.
 On hover of this Date, shows exact Date and Time in format of `23 Dec, 1970 00:00 AM/PM` and Timezone
 - With each Chat message, shows profile picture of the user who has posted it.
   - Profile picture is not shown for own chat.
 For other user's Chat, Shows Profile picture of that user.
-  - On hover of this profile picture, it shows `First name + Last name` of the user and `Email address` in tooltip
+  - On hover of this profile picture, it shows `First name + Last name`, `Email address` and user's role in tooltip.
+When user doesn't have any role, shows `No role`
 - Shows Login user's own chat and other user's chat in different style so that it can be distinguished easily.
 - For Deleted Chat shows `Deleted` message in placeholder text to convey that this chat has been deleted
 - For own Chat, shows Edit and Delete action
 - When there isn't any Chat in this tab, shows proper message with illustration
 - Allows user to add chat from this tab.
 See [Chat box](./chat.md#chat-box) for more details.
+- For Done task
-- For Done task, Chat box is not available.
+  - Chat box is not available
+  - Edit and Delete actions not available for own chat
-- When a user is adding any Chat or Notes to a task and switches the tab, unsaved changes won't be lost.
-If user close the task dialog intentionally with CANCEL button, any unsaved work will be lost.
+- When a user is adding any Chat or Notes to a task and switches the tab or close the dialog, unsaved changes won't be lost.
 - Shows profile picture of whole RACI team of the task so that user can know about who will get my message
 - Data in this tab is realtime.
 Means if task Chat tab is open and someone posts new message for this task, it will be visible to user directly without any tab change or page refresh.